maclobdell/ftf2016/instructions.md

 ## 6. Songs from the cloud

+We'll be connecting the device to the internet now.
+First let's build the firmware for the device.

 1. Switch projects, click `5_songs` and change to `6_songs-from-the-cloud`.
 1. Go to https://connector.mbed.com/, and sign in.
 1. Now click on 'Security Credentials' and click 'Get my Security Credentials'.